 Businesses come up with ideas all the time, but that doesn’t mean they are good ones.
 No one is saying you shouldn’t try; the key is to understand your product by doing extensive research.

 A good idea can be exhilarating when you come up with it.
 Your mind can go wild thinking of all the applications and the product’s potential.
 The problem is all of this is in your head.

 Once you’ve got your product vision, you need to move towards product design research before you make any decisions.
 Keep in mind that if you move prematurely, you might end up investing in a product that isn’t as effective as you think.

 How Design Research Helps You?

-Design research can be time-consuming, frustrating, and can represent a significant investment.
+Design research can be time-consuming, frustrating, and can represent a significant investment by hiring designers or a UI design agency.
 There are a lot of businesses that don’t do much product research, but that would be a mistake.

 Taking the time to research now ensures that issues come to surface so that you can address them now rather than later.
 A business that has to completely redesign a product during production is going to be wasting a lot of money doing so.
 Research also helps company owners design a product that people want.